Clips

 Judy Freudberg, 1949-2012

 Freudberg, a Sesame Street writer for forty years, talks about writing for the show, creating Elmo’s World, and how things have changed on the Street.
-Cited in the New York Times.
+Cited in The New York Times.

 The Swashbuckling Babysitter: An Interview with Ernie Capeci